robotdad/imx6-Bluetooth/readme.md

 ```
 ![pre build](images/13-prebuild.png)

 Now under Remote Post-Build Event we need to set the execute bit for the binary.
 ```
 chmod +x /home/root/projects/imx6-Bluetooth/bin/ARM/Debug/imx6-Bluetooth.out
 ```

+**It's important that you use the full absolute path here.
+Do not substitute /home/root with ~/ as it will be interpreted literally as "~/"**

 ![remote post build](images/14-remotepostbuild.png)